genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ?
 Overwrite existing files (y/N): N
 ```

-Next, we configure the package scope and package name:
+Next, configure the package scope and package name:
 <!-- TODO: this package name need to be foundation-ui? -->
 ```
 ?
 Package scope (without the @): genesislcap